Geoff Chappell, Software Analyst

 The function’s main work is to process two lists of profile objects.
-Each profile object carries conditions for triggering and parameters for what’s to be done when triggered.
+Each profile object carries the conditions that trigger non-trivial processing, plus parameters for what’s to be done when triggered.
 Among the possible conditions is that profiling can be specific to a process or may apply globally.
-The kernel keeps separate lists for each process, the head being the ProcessListHead very near the start of the KPROCESS), and one more list for global profiling.
-This function processes just the list for the current process and the global list.
+The kernel keeps separate lists for each process (the head being the ProcessListHead very near the start of the KPROCESS) and one more list for global profiling.
+Each time the function gets called, it processes only the current process’s list and the global list.

 Profile objects come in two types.
 Both types can appear in any list.
 In practice, however, one type is only ever inserted into the global list.
-Both types of profile object have the same structure, Microsoft’s name for which is not known.
+Both types of profile object have the same structure.
+Microsoft’s name for that structure is not known, but KPROFILE is here thought to be an almost certain guess.
 As with other kernel objects, the structure for profile objects begins with a type from the KOBJECTS enumeration and a size.

-In the basic age-old profile object, the type is simply ProfileObject (0x17, but 0x0F in version 3.51).
+In the basic age-old profile object, the type is simply ProfileObject (0x17 nowadays, but 0x0F before version 4.0).
 This type of profile object is created by the NtStartProfile function using parameters that are first presented to NtCreateProfile or NtCreateProfileEx.
-If a process was specified among those parameters, then the profile object will be in the list for that process, and thus is examined by this function only if the interrupt occurs while executing that process.
-Otherwise, the profile object is in the global list.
+If a process is specified among those parameters, then the profile object goes into the list for that process, and thus gets examined by this function only when interrupts occur while executing that process.
+Otherwise, the profile object goes into the global list and gets examined by this function on every interrupt.
 Whichever list it’s in, a profile object of this type triggers if all the following are true:

-The profiled area is treated as an array of buckets whose size is specified for the profile object.
-Also specified for the profile object is a buffer that has space for one 32-bit counter per bucket.
-The function computes which bucket holds the instruction pointer and increments the corresponding counter.
+The profiled region’s address and size will have been among the NtCreateProfile or NtCreateProfileEx parameters.
+The profiled region is treated as an array of fixed-size buckets, this size being also among the parameters.
+One more of these parameters is the address of a buffer that has space for one 32-bit counter per bucket.
+The function computes which bucket holds the instruction pointer from the TrapFrame and increments the corresponding counter.
 The intention is that after numerous calls to this function, the buffer is left with a useful profile of execution that fits the specified conditions.

 The second type of profile object dates from version 6.2, i.e., from Windows 8.
 It seems to have been introduced to tidy what had been a growing assortment of odd jobs.
 Each now is represented by a profile callback object.
 This has a different type at the start, specifically ProfileCallbackObject (0x11).
 Where the basic profile object has start and end addresses for a profiled range of address space, the profile callback object has the address of a kernel-supplied callback function and arbitrary context.
 The action to be taken for this type of profile object is, of course, to call the callback function.
 It gets the TrapFrame and the context.
 The only trigger is that the ProfileSource argument must be the same as specified for the profile object.